Yarun, Ukraine: History

-There is also a local legend that a voivode named Yarun' founded the village.
+There is also a local legend that a voivode named Yarun founded the village.
 The title "voivode" (governor or military commander) first appears in the Ruthenian Voivodeship (1432) and in the Podolian Voivodeship (first mentioned in 1435).

-Interestingly, there is also a village called Yarun' in Udmurtia.
-The village may have been named by former settlers or deportees from the Ukrainian Yarun'.
+Interestingly, there is also a village called Yarun in Udmurtia.
+The village may have been named by former settlers or deportees from the Ukrainian Yarun.

 The village was first mentioned in a written source in 1540.
-At that time, Yarun' was the property of Prince Korecki, who collected taxes in the form of honey, rye, flax, and money from 30 households.
+At that time, Yarun was the property of Prince Korecki, who collected taxes in the form of honey, rye, flax, and money from 30 households.
 The taxation burden was so severe that, in 1546, the peasants submitted a complaint to the Grand Duke of Lithuania.
 However, this did not lead to any significant relief.
 After the Union of Lublin in 1569, when the region came under the control of the Polish–Lithuanian Commonwealth, obligations increased further.
 Serfdom expanded to three days of forced labor per week, and rent was paid in agricultural products.

-In the 18th century, first Jewish residents arrived in Yarunʹ from Korets and Zviahel.
+In the 18th century, first Jewish residents arrived in Yarun from Korets and Zviahel.
 They settled in what is now the village center, then known as Sloboda — a name reflecting their status as free residents rather than serfs, obligated only to pay taxes.
 These were modestly resourced Jews engaged in local trade (operating around ten small shops), as well as the production of roof tiles, wagons, and sleds.
 They also ran tailoring and shoemaking workshops, tanned leather, and crafted both pottery and wooden utensils.
 There were also workshops for sewing shoes and clothing.
 The area was home to a steam mill owned by Reingold Herschel Rudolfovich and a mead factory operated by Barakhman Chaim Sani Yeruhimovich.

-According to archival data, the ancestors of Israeli Foreign Minister Gideon Sa'ar lived in Yarun' before the First World War, and their family name was "Sirota" (later - "Sirotski").
+According to archival data, the ancestors of Israeli Foreign Minister Gideon Sa'ar lived in Yarun before the First World War, and their family name was "Sirota" (later - "Sirotski").